Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

      * {Title: Reconstructed development story of the Softi source code.}

-Question: should we also add direct links to the code files shown in the Media Gallery moment?
+*Question: should we also add direct links to (some of) the code files shown in the Media Gallery moment?*